-In Republika Srpska a road development requires a planning permit (also known as an 'Urban Permit'), and a Construction Permit (also known as a 'Building Permit').
-The Urban Permit is issued on the basis of the Regulation Plan(s)18 for the municipalities.
+In Republika Srpska a road development requires a planning permit (also known as an 'Urban Permit', later 'Location conditions'), and a Construction Permit (also known as a 'Building Permit').
+The Urban Permit (Location conditions) is issued on the basis of the Regulation Plan(s)18 for the municipalities.
 All projects which are determined to require an EIA must also have an Environmental Permit19.
 Construction Permits can only be issued if an approved EIS is lodged and an Environmental Permit is already issued.